 - Cream Cheese– We go thru a lot of cream cheese in our house.
 Whether it’s making this cream cheese frosting for lots of cupcakes, or this to-die-for easy creamed spinach, there are endless uses for cream cheese.
 You can get six 8-ounce boxes of Raska’s cream cheese for $6.99.

 - Goat Cheese- It’s right around $6.59 for two 10.5 oz logs of creamy goat cheese.
 Hard to beat that price!
 Try this “apple” cinnamon goat cheese dip, made with chayote squash in place of apples!

 - Organic Cage Free Eggs– There’s lost of affordable egg options here at Costco.
 We often buy the 2 dozen organic, cage free eggs for $5.99.
 That’s a great deal, and we like that it is a higher quality option.
 Make this shakshuka for an easy and delicious meal!

 - Cheese Slices – There are so many different options for sliced cheese at Costco, so we aren’t going to list them all out, but one of our favorite options is the Roth Cheese Variety Pack!
 It comes with Monterrey Jack, Swiss Cheese, Colby Jack and Cheddar Cheese.
 It’s perfect for a quick snack, or rollups with deli meat, pickles, cream cheese, etc. It’s $8.99 for 2 lbs of cheese.
 Can’t beat that.

-- Kirkland Salted Butter- We use a lot of butter on the keto diet, so for cooking, baking and everyday needs, we opt for the Kirkland brand!
+- Kirkland Butter- We use a lot of butter on the keto diet, so for cooking, baking and everyday needs, we opt for the Kirkland brand!
 It’s $10.99 for 4 lbs of butter.
 That’s a lot of butter!
 We buy both salted and unsalted here a lot!